-You are currently viewing Navigating Change & Uncertainty – Building Psychological Resilience in Organizations
+You are currently viewing Navigate Organizational Change: Build Psychological Resilience

 Forbes says, “During severe personal adversity, 52% of people have post-traumatic growth, which means they do not merely “bounce back” but thrive & grow because of adversity.”